Family-based immigration attorney (s) are often faced with I-864 affidavit of support related issues and questions.

 5) Tax returns will be scrutinized.
 Who is listed as dependent?
 Is the person filing as single but is married?
 Is the person filing as head of household but is married?
 Does the person owe child support or back owed taxes?
 Taxes of a sponsor and joint sponsor WILL be scrutinized.

 6) A legal immigrant, such as someone on an H-1b may be able to include his or her income, but would need to be earned legally.

 If you have questions or concerns about an i-864, get an attorney to look it over.
 We offer family-based immigration attorney services, including review-only services for I-130, I-485, and other family-based immigration applications.
 We work with clients all around the United States.
-Call us for a free consultation if you are considering whether or not to engage our family-based immigration attorney services.
+Call us today to book a consultation.